The (Computational) Social Choice Take on Indivisible Participatory Budgeting: Extended and Proportional Justified Representation

-Overall, for any $(\alpha, P)$-cohesive group of agents $N \subseteq \agentSet$, the following holds: $(i)$ $N$ is large enough to afford the projects in $P$, and, $(ii)$ cohesive enough to ``deserve'' the satisfaction they receive from the projects in $P$, measured by $\alpha$.
+Overall, for any $(\alpha, P)$-cohesive group of agents $N \subseteq \agentSet$, it should be that $N$ is $(i)$ large enough to afford the projects in $P$, and, $(ii)$ cohesive enough to ``deserve'' the satisfaction they receive from the projects in $P$, measured by $\alpha$.

 We will make use of a specific collection of functions $\alpha$ denoted by $\alpha^{\min}$ and defined for any profile $\profile$ and subset of agents $N \subseteq \agentSet$ as:

 This function simply takes the minimum score submitted by any agent in $N$ for project $p$.
 Note that for every group of agents $N \subseteq \agentSet$ and subset of projects $P \subseteq \projSet$, if $\nicefrac{|N|}{n} \cdot b \geq c(P)$ then $N$ is $(\alpha_{N, \profile}^{\min}, P)$-cohesive.